Heat trace asymptotics on equiregular sub-Riemannian manifolds: Free nilpotent Lie group and lift of Brownian motion

 \section{Free nilpotent Lie group and lift of Brownian motion}

-In this section we introduce the free nilpotent Lie groups and algebras, following Chapter 7, Friz-Victoir \cite{fv}.
-The set of iterated integrals (i.e. multiple Wiener integrals) of Brownian motion becomes a left-invariant hypoelliptic diffusion process on this Lie group.
+In this section we introduce the free nilpotent Lie groups and algebras, following Friz-Victoir \cite[Chapter 7]{fv}.
+The set of iterated integrals (i.e., multiple Wiener integrals) of Brownian motion becomes a left-invariant hypoelliptic diffusion process on this Lie group.
+See \cite{ya} for example.
+(According to \cite{tak2}, a similar fact also holds for the iterated integrals of a continuous local semimartingale.)
 The logarithm of this process will play a major role since it approximates the diffusion process under investigation in short times.

 Let $N \ge 1$, which is the step of nilpotency.
 We denote by $T^N ({\mathbb R}^n) =\oplus_{i=0}^N ( {\mathbb R}^n)^{\otimes i}$ the truncated tensor algebra of step $N$, where $( {\mathbb R}^n )^{\otimes 0} ={\mathbb R}$ by convention.
 The dilation by $c \in {\mathbb R}$ is denoted by $\Delta_c^N$, that is, $\Delta_c^N (1, a_1, \ldots, a_N) = (1, c^1 a_1, \ldots, c^N a_N)$.
 For $N \le M$, $\Pi_{N}^M$ denotes the canonical projection from $T^M ({\mathbb R}^n) $ onto $T^N ({\mathbb R}^n)$.